yusinto/ld-redux/README.md

 ## Example
 Check the [example](https://github.com/yusinto/ld-redux/tree/master/example) for a fully working spa with react, redux and react-router.
+Remember to enter your client side sdk in the client [bootstrap file](https://github.com/yusinto/ld-redux/blob/master/example/src/client/index.js) before running the example!